luke-who/Digital-Twin-VAE/README.md

 ## Running MLP(2nd stage):

-Use the extracted environmental features(𝒵) along with numerical data (𝑥‚𝑦) to train & test a MLP for RSRP prediction
+Use the extracted environmental features(𝒵) along with numerical data (𝑥‚𝑦) as input to train & test a MLP for RSRP prediction.
+For Comparison, use only the numerical data (𝑥‚𝑦) as input to train & test MLP as baseline.
 ```
 python3 src/FCN/FCN.py
 ```